When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 Pain while wearing braces

 After getting braces, you may experience pain for the first week.
-Gradually, you get used to the braces, you may not feel any problem.
+During this time, you may experience pain in one or many teeth.
+Gradually, you get used to the braces, and then you may not feel any problem.
 Some people need a month to adopt it.

 After that, people normally stop worrying about pain.
 You may feel sore teeth and gums sometimes, which is usual with braces.